-It is proposed by Government that Bord na Móna carry out a Peatlands Climate Action Scheme (PCAS) to carry out decommissioning, rehabilitation and restoration on peatlands previously used for energy production.
-Note this proposal is also known colloquially as the 'Peatlands Climate Action Scheme'.
-The additional costs of the proposed Scheme will be supported by Government through the Climate Action Fund.
-Bord na Móna have identified a footprint of 33,000 ha (a subset of the BnM estate that has been used for energy production) as peatlands suitable for enhanced rehabilitation.
-This proposed Scheme will significantly go beyond what is required to meet rehabilitation and decommissioning obligations (Appendix VII) under existing EPA IPC licence conditions.
+It is proposed by Government that Bord na Móna carry out a Peatlands Enhanced Decommissioning, Rehabilitation and Restoration Scheme on its peatlands.
+Note this proposal is also known colloquially as the 'Peatlands Climate Action Scheme' (PCAS).
+The additional costs of the proposed Scheme will be supported by Government through the Climate Action Fund, administered by the Department of Environment, Climate and Communications (DECC), while the National Parks and Wildlife Service (NPWS) will act as the Scheme regulator.

+Bord na Móna have identified a footprint of 33,000 ha as peatlands suitable for this scheme.
+This proposed Scheme will significantly go beyond what is required to meet rehabilitation and decommissioning obligations (Appendix VII & IX) under existing EPA IPC licence conditions.
 Improvements supported by the Scheme will ensure that environmental stabilisation is achieved (meaning IPC obligations are met), and importantly, significant additional benefits, particularly relating to climate action and other ecosystem services, will also be delivered.
-However, it is important for all stakeholders to understand that only the costs associated with the additional, enhanced and accelerated rehabilitation, i.e. those measures which go beyond the existing decommissioning and rehabilitation requirements arising from Condition 10, will be eligible for support under the proposed Scheme.
+Only the costs associated with the additional, enhanced and accelerated rehabilitation, i.e. those measures which go beyond the existing decommissioning and rehabilitation requirements arising from Condition 10, will be eligible for support under the proposed Scheme.
+Bord na Móna have now announced the complete cessation of industrial peat production across its estate (January 2021).